 You’re writing headlines for people.
 People looking for something interesting to read or watch or listen or share.
 How will your target audience react when they see your headline?
 Will they be curious?
 Surprised?
 Sad?
 Angry?
 Happy?
 Will they click on it?
 Will they share it?

-Headlines should have voice — without being overly clever
+Headlines should not be overly clever

-Here’s the thing — headlines, just like your stories, should be infused with voice and style and creativity.
+Headlines, just like your stories, should be infused with voice and style and creativity.
 This is the case especially for public media.

-With that in mind — be cautious of the overly clever headline.
+With that in mind, be cautious of the overly clever headline.

 Again — creative and unique and full of life, but not too clever.
 Don’t use sight of the promise.